Publish a telemetry stream

 Fan multiple topics into one dashboard

-One client, many subscriptions — they all ride the single QUIC session.Subscribe to many robots from one process
+One client can hold many subscriptions.
+They all use the single QUIC session.Subscribe to many robots from one process

-Construct one client per robot; each opens its own session and namespace.Bridge a local ROS 2 topic onto the mesh
+Construct one client per robot.
+Each client opens its own session and namespace.Bridge a local ROS 2 topic onto the mesh

-Subscribe the local graph, forward raw CDR to a telemetry track.
-Below in Python withrclpy serialization:
+Subscribe to the local graph.
+Forward raw CDR to a telemetry track.
+The Python example below usesrclpy serialization:

 Bridge a command back onto the local graph

-The other direction: subscribe the MoQT command track, re-publish onto local DDS.
-Guard on type name so schema drift is dropped, not mis-decoded.Tune the late-join window
+This is the other direction: subscribe to the MoQT command track and re-publish onto local DDS.
+Check the type name so the bridge drops messages with schema drift and does not mis-decode them.Tune the late-join window

-depth caps how many recent groups the relay holds for a late subscriber —
+depth limits how many recent groups the relay holds for a late subscriber.

 Shut down cleanly

-Close publications and subscriptions, then the client — this tears down the QUIC session.Related
+Close publications and subscriptions, then close the client.
+This closes the QUIC session.Related

 - SDK Methods — full signatures.